Jsilver004/NCL-Cybersecurity-Fall-2025-Write-Up/network-traffic-analysis/README.md

 ### Step 3 - Analyze DNS Response

 The DNS response records were inspected to determine the destination IP address associated with the suspicious domain.
-Additonal DNS record information helped verify the service being used.
+Additonal DNS record information helped verify the service being used (agentinstall.fleekdesk.io).

 ![VLAN Creation](screenshots/NetTraf3.png)